ttinoco/PFNET/python/docs/problems.rst

 DC Power balance
 ----------------

-This constraint is of type :data:`CONSTR_TYPE_DCPF <pfnet.CONSTR_TYPE_DCPF>`.
+This constraint has type :data:`CONSTR_TYPE_DCPF <pfnet.CONSTR_TYPE_DCPF>`.
 It enforces "DC" active power balance at every bus of the network.
 It is given by

 .. math::